iyadhatem/objectTracking/ReadME.md

 ### KCF (Kernelized Correlation Filters) Tracker
 KCF Tracker is a combination of two algorithms: BOOSTING and MIL.
 The concept of the method is that a set of images from a “bag” obtained by the MIL method has many overlapping areas.
 Correlation filtering applied to these areas makes it possible to track the movement of an object with high accuracy and to predict its further position.

-Pros: sufficiently high speed and accuracy, stops tracking when the tracked object is lost.
+**Pros**: sufficiently high speed and accuracy, stops tracking when the tracked object is lost.

-Cons: inability to continue tracking after the loss of the object.
+**Cons**: inability to continue tracking after the loss of the object.

 Device|pc | rasp
 :-:|:-: | :-: